cran/shinyHugePlot/README.md

 fig <- plot_ly(x = d$x, y = d$y, type = "scatter", mode = "lines")
 shiny_hugeplot(fig, n_out = 100, aggregator = range_stat_aggregator)
 ```

+## NOTE

+This package was originally developed for displaying the data using
+`dash` app.
+See `plotlyHugeData` at
+<https://gitlab.com/jtagusari/plotlyHugeData> if you would like to use
+`dash` app.

 ## LICENSE